News / Analysis

 Futures, however, tell a different story, as anti-police violence has pushed all three major benchmarks down more than 1%.

-Chinese media have called Trump’s move to revoke Hong Kong’s special trading status in retaliation for China’s new security measures on the island as suicide.
+Chinese media have called Trump’s move to revoke Hong Kong’s special trading status in retaliation for China’s new A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. measures on the island as suicide.

 On the diplomatic front, Trump’s invitation to a G7 meeting has met with its first hurdle – Germany’s Angela Merkel who has said she would not personally attend.